STAR-PORT/ARMOR/README.md

 A new interactive window will open with which you can play.
 NB: the code is significantly slower with the executable (Windows) compared to the python (Linux) version

+## 3 - Acknowledgments

+This work is a result of Agenda “New Space Portugal”, nr.
+C644936537-00000046, investment project nr.
+11, financed by the Recovery and Resilience Plan (PRR) and by European Union -  NextGeneration EU.
+Funded by the European Union – NextGenerationEU.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.